MikhCher/Java_Games/README.md

 to go higher - you control whether he jumps right or left.
 Platforms do not move.
 They are not evenly spaced, so you must move the Doodler by pressing A or D to the left or right respectively as he jumps.
-If you miss a platform and there isn't one below to land on, you'll go into freefall and end the game.
-If you move Doodler far enough to one side, the Doodler will leave the screen and return on the other side
+If you miss a platform and there would not be platform below to land on, you will go into free fall and the game would be over.
+If you move Doodler far enough to one side, the Doodler will leave the screen and appear on the other side

 ![](Doodle.gif)

 ## Car Crash<br>
-In this game you should avoid collision with other cars.
+In this game you have to avoid collision with other cars.
 Each white car has its own speed and direction.
-You can drive the red car only. <br>
+You are controlling the red car only. <br>
 ##### Buttons to control:
-- **W** - to move your car higher
+- **W** - to move your car straight
 - **A** - to move your car to the left
-- **S** - to move your car below
+- **S** - to move your car back
 - **D** - to move your car to the right

-If you crash into a white car, you will your score and the game will end immediately.
+If you crash into a white car, you will get the number of points scored on the screen and the game will be over.

 ![](CarCrash.gif)